EmanuelG-Gaming/Icosahedron/README.md

 (Assuming you've got OpenGL >= 3.0 support on your computer)

 ## On Windows

+Note: Dependencies are already provided and can be extended through the `third-party` folder.

 ### Visual studio code (VScode):

 - Download the C/C++ extension on [their website](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools), and CMake  tools might come in handy;